Stanley Theater (Jersey City, New Jersey): History

-The Stanley Theatre continued as a premier movie venue for decades - even in the early-1960’s it was still a place to get ‘dressed up for’.
+The Stanley Theatre continued as a premier movie venue for decades - even in the early-1960s it was still a place to get ‘dressed up for’.
 The engagement of “Whatever Happened to Baby Jane?”, starring Bette Davis and Joan Crawford broke all attendance records.
 Through the 1960’s, the Stanley Theatre struggled (as did all movie palaces) with the rush to the suburbs and the growth of television.
 It became a fairly popular spot for major concerts (including the Grateful Dead, Janis Joplin, Tony Bennett etc.) but movie attendance dropped drastically, and the building became quite deteriorated, suffering from water damage, peeling plaster, ill-advised ‘refreshing’ (i.e. painting all the metalwork glossy blue, selling the organ and most of the lobby furniture).
 It became dark and dingy, with the balcony and the front of the orchestra seats closed off.
 Finally, it could hold on no longer and was closed on April 20, 1978.

 As mentioned above, the ‘Mighty’ Wurlitzer organ was sold off in the early-1970’s, and is currently very active entertaining school groups and concertgoers at the Van Andel City Museum in Grand Rapids, MI.

 In 1983, the building was purchased by the Watch Tower Society for use as a convention and Assembly Hall for Jehovah's Witnesses.

 There were only minimal changes necessary for the building to accommodate the religious needs of the new owners.
 Because of the talks done during the meetings, the ceiling was painted white and lighted with brilliant halogen lighting, to lessen distraction.
 The murals that were located in the lobby area, were said to have deteriorated beyond repair, and they were replaced by beautiful painted scenes, such as the Four Horsemen of Revelation, more appropriate for a house of worship.
 The orchestra pit was covered over, and converted into a baptismal pool.
 A directional sound system was added above the stage.